 Certain expenses are shared amongst the seven Icahn Charter Schools (affiliated entities) and amounts may also be received on behalf of another Icahn Charter School.
 Shared expenses primarily related to prorated salaries, based on student enrollment, for administers at Icahn Charter School 1 who serve in a management capacity at the Charter School.
-Icahn Charter School 5 is also located in a building shared with Icahn Charter School 3 and Icahn Charter School 4.
-The three schools share certain resources that generate expenses that are prorated between the schools.
-At June 30, 2018 and 2017, accounts payable and accrued expenses included approximately \$259,000 and \$158,000, respectively, and other receivables included approximately \$29,000 and \$13,000, respectively, pertaining to these related party transactions.
+At June 30, 2018 and 2017, accounts payable and accrued expenses included approximately \$93,000 and \$25,000, respectively, and other receivables included approximately \$18,000 and \$5,000, respectively, pertaining to these related party transactions.

-5. CONTRIBUTED SERVICES
+5. CONTRIBUTED SERVICES AND SPACE

-The Charter School utilizes certain transportation and food services provided by the New York City public school system at no cost.
+The Charter School utilizes certain facilities provided by the New York City public school system at no cost.
+The estimated fair value of the cost savings associated with such arrangement which totaled approximately \$174,000 and \$91,000 for the years ended June 30, 2018 and 2017, respectively, is recognized as revenue within state and local grants, and also included within expenses in the statement of activities.
+The Charter School also utilizes certain transportation and food services provided by the New York City public school system at no cost.
 The Charter School is unable to determine the fair value for these services, and as such this is not reflected on the accompanying financial statements.